ActianCorp/zeenea-platform-docs/docs/zeenea-catalog-api-v1.md

 ## Representation of the links between Items

-Links between items, be it native links (e.g. dataset-fields) or custom (e.g. a "custom item"-type property in a template) are grouped in a dedicated section called "itemLinks", that provides details on all linked items.
+Links between items, be it native links (e.g., dataset-fields) or custom (e.g., a "custom item"-type property in a template) are grouped in a dedicated section called "itemLinks", that provides details on all linked items.
 In particular, multi-valued properties are represented as an object for each non-null value in the catalog.

 Links are directional and represented by 3 information: